warden-protocol/wardenprotocol/docs/docs/operate-a-node/create-a-validator.md

 wardend keys add <key-name> --recover.
 ```

-Then query the keystore for your public address:
+Then get your public address:

 ```
 wardend keys show <key-name> -a